 Rugs are a great way to add texture and tie in colors in a room.
 That said, rug placement is key.
 Here are Joanna’s tips for rug placement:

-Kitchen: Want a rug for your kitchen?
-“A small, half round or rectangular rug in front of the sink is ideal,” said Gaines.
+- Kitchen: Want a rug for your kitchen?
+“A small, half round or rectangular rug in front of the sink is ideal,” says Gaines.

 5. Combine old with new